 I absolutely love the secret menu at In-N-Out Burger and order from it regularly.
-One of the things I have always liked about In-N-Out Burger is how you can customize your order and add some cool things that aren’t on the regular menu.
+One of the things I have always liked about In-N-Out is how you can customize your order and add some cool things that aren’t on the regular menu.
 Stuff that has become fast food folklore over the years.
-I did the painstakingly tasty research to get to the bottom of this secret menu and figure out how the whole thing works.
+I’m lucky enough to have 2 locations in my town which made it EASY to do the painstakingly tasty research to get to the bottom of this secret menu and figure out how the whole thing works.

 Below is how their secret menu currently breaks down (by category, in alphabetical order):

 Secret Burger Menu:

 1 by 4: If cheese is your thing, order a “1 by 4” burger.
 You’ll get 1 beef patty and 4 slices of American cheese.
 A better name might be “The Binder”.

 2 by 4: Order this bad boy and you’ll get 2 beef patties and 4 slices of cheese.
 Essentially it’s a Double-Double with double the cheese.

 3 by Meat: If cheese ain’t your thing, but meat is, order a “3 by Meat” and get 3 beef patties and no cheese.

 3×3: A burger with 3 patties and 3 slices of cheese.
 Let the magic begin.
 My son (13) had his first 3×3 last weekend and I was a bit jealous, but knew better.